Asymptotic products of binomial and multinomial coefficients revisited: Hirschhorn's theorem revisited

 He gave a very lengthy and technical proof of the above theorem, but deriving an asymptotic expansion by using divergent sums that involve Bernoulli numbers.
-The constant $\HC$ was published by Hirschhorn as sequence \seqnum{A213080}.
+The constant $\HC$ was published by Hirschhorn as sequence \seqnum{A213080} on the OEIS~\cite{OEIS}.
 By Theorem~\ref{thm:bin} and Table~\ref{tbl:Fk}, it finally turns out that

-Note that $\HC^{-1}$ is not the complete asymptotic constant, compared with Theorem~\ref{thm:bin}, since one of the above terms has a constant factor, namely, $(2\pi)^{(2n+1)/4} = (2\pi)^{\frac{1}{4}} \times (2\pi)^{\frac{n}{2}}$.
+Note that $\HC^{-1}$ is not the complete asymptotic constant, compared with Theorem~\ref{thm:bin}, since one of the above terms has a constant factor, namely,